antlr/antlr4/doc/javascript-target.md

 For a full list of antlr4 tool options, please visit the [tool documentation page](tool-options.md).

-## Where can I get the runtime?

-Once you've generated the lexer and/or parser code, you need to download the runtime.

-The JavaScript runtime is available from the ANTLR web site [download section](http://www.antlr.org/download/index.html).
-The runtime is provided in the form of source code, so no additional installation is required.

-We will not document here how to refer to the runtime from your project, since this would differ a lot depending on your project type and IDE.

 ## How do I get the runtime in my browser?